otfried/ipe-tools/pdftoipe/readme.txt

    Packaged pdftoipe separately from Ipe.

  * 2003/06/04
    Fixed handling of transformation matrix in Pdftoipe.
-Pdftoipe is now actually considered supported.

    Added option -math to pdftoipe.
 With this option, all text objects are turned into math formulas.